qad4luv/GNaira/README.md

 G-Naira (gNGN) is a blockchain-based financial solution developed for the Central Bank to digitize the national currency with transparency, accountability, and programmable control.

-This contract is deployed on the Somnia Testnet to demonstrate:
+This contract is deployed on the Megaeth and Somnia Testnet to demonstrate:

 ERC20 compliance